Patient DF

 Patient DF is a woman with visual apperceptive agnosia who has been studied extensively due to the implications of her behavior for the two streams theory of visual perception.
 Though her vision remains intact, she has trouble visually locating and identifying objects.
+Despite being unable to identify or recognize objects, DF can still use visual input to guide her action.

 Her agnosia is thought to be caused by a bilateral lesion to her lateral occipital cortex, an area thought by dual-stream proponents to be the ventral "object recognition" stream.
-Despite being unable to identify or recognize objects, DF can still use visual input to guide her action.

 Lesion

-Patient DF's brain damage resulted from hypoxia due to carbon monoxide poisoning.
+Patient DF's brain damage resulted from hypoxia due to accidental carbon monoxide poisoning in 1988, when she was 34 years old.
 The lateral occipital cortex (LOC) in her brain is severely damaged and shows no activation presented with line drawings of common objects where healthy people usually do.
 Moreover, there is a reduction of white matter connections between LOC and other areas.
 There is also some shrinkage in the intraparietal sulcus, often implicated in the dorsal stream for visuomotor control.
 The fusiform face area is intact.
 This would suggest the problem in DF's perception is disconnectivity between higher and lower order functioning.

 Recent MRIs have shown many enlarged sulci, like the intraparietal sulcus, parieto-occipital sulcus, and left calcarine sulcus, indicating atrophy.
 Her visual field remains intact up to 30 degrees.